-While Eisel doesn’t provide his own explicit definition of nihilism in the video, he does say that it’s “a critique of belief itself” (around 13:00).
+While i don’t think he provides his own definition of nihilism in the video (i didn’t comb throught it carefully), he does say that it’s “a critique of belief itself” (around 13:00).

 Right away you’re slapped in the face with contradiction, since a belief in nihilism is a belief in something.

 For someone that often lambasts others for being idiots, advocating nihilism demonstrates the most basic lack of consistency.

 Eisel begins by making the valid point that taking up a belief system to give your life a sense of purpose, without regard to its truth or meaning, is counterproductive.